Flynn Cruiseport Boston: History

 Originally called Black Falcon Cruise Terminal, the port was renamed in 2017 to Flynn Cruiseport Boston after former Boston mayor Raymond Flynn.
 Flynn opened the cruise terminal in 1986, and in its first year the port hosted 13 ships and 11,723 passengers.
 The main portion of the terminal underwent an $11 million renovation in 2010, while the secondary terminal was renovated in 2015 for a total of $3.2 million.

 Ships

 In 2019, six ships were scheduled to utilize Flynn Cruiseport as their port of departure.
 The ships sail for Norwegian Cruise Line, Holland America Line, Royal Caribbean International, and the Seabourn.
 These ships include:

 Statistics

 Massport reports that Flynn Cruiseport supports 1,000 jobs in the Boston area, as well as generates $56 million in business revenue.
 The port regularly reports its passenger volume numbers for each month it is in operation.
-Yearly totals can be seen in the table below, with 2019 being updated through July.
+Due to the COVID-19 pandemic, no passenger ships departed from or made a port of call at the cruiseport in 2020.
+Yearly totals can be seen in the table below, with 2023 being updated through November.